-- 28.1 The trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 28.2 The trust may enter into a significant transaction only if more than half of the members of the Council of Governors of the trust voting approve entering into the transaction. - 28.3 Significant transaction means a transaction which would not otherwise require the approval of the Council of Governors under paragraph 28.1 above which meets any one of the criteria below:
+- The trust Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - The trustTrust may enter into a significant transaction only if more than half of the members of the Council of Governors of the trustTrust voting approve entering into the transaction. - 28.3 Significant transaction means a transaction which would not otherwise require the approval of the Council of Governors under paragraph 28.1 above which meets any one of the criteria below: